1. College Football News Preview 2020: West Virginia Mountaineers Win Total Prediction, What Will Happen

 Brown went 4-8 in his first year at Troy in 2015.
-He underwent a bit of a youth movement, built up the depth a bit, got his parts in place, and the program went 10-3 2016 and won 31 games over a three-year span.
+The Trojans underwent a bit of a youth movement, built up the depth a bit, got his parts in place, and went 10-3 2016 and won 31 games over a three-year span.

-Asking for a double-digit win season out of the Mountaineers might be a lot, but several good parts are coming into place and there’s a ton of hope for a big turnaround in Year Two.
+Asking for a double-digit win season out of the Mountaineers isn’t likely to happen in this year of a shortened schedule, but several good parts are coming into place and there’s a ton of hope for a big turnaround in Year Two.

 The team didn’t quit.
-It was a lost year, a five-game losing streak was demoralizing in a disappointing 3-6 start, but the defense kept battling, the offense kept grinding, and the team won two of its last three games.
+It was a lost year, and a five-game losing streak was demoralizing in a disappointing 3-6 start.
+But the defense kept battling, the offense kept grinding, and the team won two of its last three games.

-The O line has to be a whole lot better, there has to be a running game, and there have to be more big plays down the field, but there are just enough good parts to expect a winning season and a bowl game.
+The O line has to be a whole lot better, there has to be a running game, and there have to be more big plays down the field, but there are just enough good parts to push for a winning season and a bowl game.